New York City Divorce & Family Law Attorneys

 York State’s ever changing laws related to divorce.
 Additionally,

 you need someone who can protect your rights in court should you need

 to go to trial.

-At Musa-Obregon & Associates, we understand that legal matters involving
+At Musa-Obregon Law PC, we understand that legal matters involving

 your family can not only be emotionally draining, but also immensely stressful.